How to make your home look more expensive – on a budget

-We're coming into a new season already and something that’s top of our list to really finish off this year is our homes.
-Throughout the year we've started numerous projects but once summer hit, we never got around to finishing them.
+Spring really crept up on us this year, and we're already at the beginning on May.
+Something that’s top of our list to really work on during this spring-cleaning time is our homes.
+Throughout last year we've started numerous projects but once Christmas and the new year hit, we never got around to finishing them.

-Now that Autumn is almost here, it's time to kick into gear and upgrade our homes into the comforting and relaxing spaces we’ve always dreamed of before the year is over!
+Now that summer is fast approaching, it's time to kick into gear and upgrade our homes into the comforting and relaxing spaces we’ve always dreamed of before the year is over!

 One of the things that’s an issue, however, is our budget.
 We don’t want something that’s going to cost an arm and a leg, but we still want our homes to feel cosy and comfortable and look amazing.
 And the good news is, there are budget-friendly ways to do this!

 Making your home look expensive doesn’t have to be expensive with these handy tips and tricks to elevate your space for half the price!

 There is no greater home hack than keeping your colour palette neutral.
 When you’re using creams, sands and whites, greys, stones and tans in your flooring, walls and even some of your major fittings, you’re allowing you furniture and other items to speak for themselves.
 You can show your personality through some statement pieces, but keeping the background for your furniture neutral means you can mix and match and swap things out as much as you want, therefore ensuring your home always looks up-to-date and fresh with the latest trends!

 Neutral colour schemes also ensure your home has that classy feel to it.
 Loud bright or overly dark colours on the walls or floors can make a room feel smaller or suck all the light and airiness out of it, leaving you with a cramped and uncomfortable space that leaves guests feeling a little smothered.
 Keeping to natural colours – which are super in right now – gives you much more to work with and instantly adds a lush, airy feel to any room.